Hot Air: The (Mostly) True Story of the First Hot-Air Balloon Ride

-This is really two books in one.
-It begins and ends with historical information, and in the middle is a silly, wordless picture book that anthropomorphizes the slapstick antics of the three animal heroes.
+This unique book begins and ends with historical information, and in the middle is a silly, wordless picture book that anthropomorphizes the slapstick antics of the three animal heroes.
 It's easy to see why it won a Caldecott honor: It is gorgeously illustrated in detailed pen, ink, and watercolor paintings filled with clever and humorous details that reward close inspection.
 For instance, in some panels the clouds in the background take on interesting shapes, while elements in earlier pictures, such as an arrow and a bird, come to play prominent parts in later ones.

 The text, what there is of it, is straightforward, with humorous touches.
 All together it makes for an entertaining, if somewhat schizophrenic, tale.

 Families can talk about flying in a balloon.
 What would it feel like?
 How would the animals feel?
 How must it have seemed to people in the 1700s, before any human had ever flown?
 Older kids may be interested in finding out more about the Montgolfiers.

 - Genre: Animals